robertbenson/openAI_function_calling_demo/README.md

 ## Model has augmented and filtered the response
 The requested distance was 20,000 meters.
 However, OpenAI has noted that acceptable responses are miles or kilometers and has automatically converted the parameters, radius and units to 20 and kilometers respectively.

-The model has determined the model arguments from the user request, (first time to access the model).
+The model has determined the model arguments from the user request or prompt, (first time to access the model).
 The data has been retrieved and added to the model.
 The model had been accessed for a second time to refine the answer.

 ### Augmentation - inference and context